 We have focused our efforts on raising capital and building the products in our pipeline.
-Since our inception, our operations have been financed primarily by our Parent, BioXcel, and from proceeds from the sale of equity securities.
-Through March 31, 2021, we have received approximately \$353,337 in aggregate gross proceeds from stock issuances including our initial public offering, private placements of our common stock, and registered offerings of our common stock and an Open Market Sale Agreement ("ATM Program").
+Since our inception, our operations have been financed primarily by BioXcel LLC, and from proceeds from the sale of equity securities.
+Through June 30, 2021, we have received approximately \$459,856 in aggregate gross proceeds from stock issuances including our initial public offering, private placements of our common stock, and registered offerings of our common stock and Open Market Sale Agreements ("ATM Program").
 We have not yet established an ongoing source of revenue sufficient to cover our operating costs and will need to do so in future periods.